kallyanschott/next-day-planner/README.md

 ## Quick Overview

-There's two main to do lists: Today and Tomorrow.
+There are two main to-do lists: Today and Tomorrow.

 In each one you can create, edit and delete your tasks.